 Lord Howe Island’s outstanding universal value is recognised in its World Heritage listing for exceptional diversity of spectacular and scenic landscapes and for its rich biodiversity including many threatened and endemic species found nowhere else in the world.

 The island’s small community of 350 people has a long history of successful and ongoing sustainability and conservation programs to protect and enhance the World Heritage values.
 Sustainability programs include the development of the tourist bed cap of 400 people at any one time, community driven recycling and waste reduction programs and a world class waste management facility that diverts 86% of the islands waste from land fill.

 From a conservation and rehabilitation perspective the island has delivered many successful programs over several decades including eradication of feral pigs, cats and goats and recovery of species that were on the brink of extinction such as the Lord Howe Island Woodhen and Lord Howe Island Phasmid – the world’s rarest insect.

-The island is also 10 years in to a 30 year weed eradication program targeting over 60 invasive weed species and is close to declaring a world first successful eradication of African Big-headed Ants on an oceanic island.
+The island is midway in to a 30 year weed eradication program targeting over 60 invasive weed species.

 LHI will be the largest, permanently populated island on which the eradication of rodents has been undertaken to date.
 The evidence shows that the best long-term solution is to eradicate both rats and mice from the LHI Group in a single eradication operation.
 However, given the island’s permanent human population, its highly developed tourism industry and its endemic and threatened species, considerable planning has been undertaken to ensure all environmental and human health issues were thoroughly examined during the Planning and Approval stage.